Gisenyi Town (Rubavu), Rwanda Hot Spot

 Gisenyi Town (also referred to by its new name Rubavu) is a large town spread over several hills on the northern edge of Lake Kivu.
 Once a colonial beach resort of note, Gisenyi’s waterfront is lined with fading old mansions, some decent hotels including some of international standard, and trendy bars on the lakeshore, ideal for a sundowner cocktail.
 Nearby Rubona is also home to some pretty lakeside hotels.

-If you're surprised that Rwanda has a beach - you're not alone.
-Rubavu (also known as Gisenyi) is a waterfront town located on the shores of Lake Kivu, one Africa's great bodies of water.
+If you’re surprised that Rwanda has a beach – you’re not alone. lake Kivu near Gisenyi town is a waterfront for Rwanda’s beach side Entertainments and one of Africa’s great bodies of water.
 At only an hour away from Volcanoes National Park, Rubavu is a great way to unwind after a gorilla trekking safari adventure.

 What to do in Gisenyi Town (Rubavu)